aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 const clean = DOMPurify.sanitize(note, {FORBID_ATTR: ['id', 'style'], USE_PROFILES: {html:true}});
 ```

-> In Jinja2, Flask's templating engine, the `safe` attribute does not **make** a value safe; instead, it is used to **declare** it as such, essentially telling Jinja2 to not escape the value since it is "already safe". - me
+> In Jinja2, Flask's templating engine, the `safe` attribute does not **make** a value safe; instead, it is used to **declare** a value as such, essentially telling Jinja2 to not escape the value since it is "already safe". - me

-We do not have access to `addItem` functionality, this eliminates the second option.
+We do not have access to the `addItem` functionality, this eliminates the second option.

-We are left with modifying our username, thankfully we are authorized to modify our profile settings.
+We are left with the username sink, and thankfully we are authorized to modify our profile settings.
 Additionally, the `bleach` whitelist allows us to use an `id` attribute within an `a` tag!

 1. ![](sw-hijacking-1.png)